mirage/mirage/README.md

 Mirari is a tool to create applications with Mirage.

-## Writing configuration files
+## Configuration files

 Mirari currently uses configuration files to set-up Mirage applications.
-A support for command line arguments is planned in the future.
+A support for command line arguments should be available soon.

 An example of <app.conf>: